Gethe/wow-ui-source/README.markdown

     * Guilds already at the level cap will be awarded substantially more gold in place of guild experience.

-    * Gold rewards require the qualified guild members of the group to be honored with their guild, and the guild must be level 5.
+    * Gold rewards are deposited into the guild bank once the guild reaches level 5.
+The text for the Cash Flow guild perk has been updated appropriately.

-    *   * The Guild Perk, Cash Flow, no longer prints out text to the Chat Log.
+  * The Guild Perk, Cash Flow, no longer prints out text to the Chat Log.
 Instead, the daily amount deposited is shown in the Guild Vault Money Log.
 In addition, players can view the weekly contribution in a new window at the bottom of the Money Log.

   * Two new custom guild tabards have been added as Guild Rewards.
 The tabards are account bound and offer a bonus to gaining guild reputation.